Services

 I start from what is already there, ask a lot of questions, and pay attention to three things that tend not to appear in job descriptions for this role: where the model no longer matches reality, where the organisation is resisting the architecture for reasons worth understanding rather than overriding, and where the people involved have stakes in the current system that a technically correct redesign usually does not account for.
 The result is an architecture that is not only sound on paper but sustainable in practice.

-Security consulting
+Security consulting and advisory

 Training and coaching